 Before defending this claim about the uniquely important social power (for good or ill) of smart agents and their knowledge bases, I should further define my terms.
 What makes for a Good Society?
 How do we define social progress?
 This are questions we should all ask ourselves, as citizens and as future-thinkers.
 Even our imperfect answers can help us as we strive to make better futures, each in our own way.
 The variables that I would argue best define social progress, if we limit ourselves to one hand, are the following:

-- More evidence-based thinking (science, experimentation, data, rationality)
+- More evidence-seeking (sustainability, science, data, rationality)

 In the long run, our personal sims, which we will come to see as the most rapidly improving, fastest-learning aspects of ourselves, will be critical in helping us achieve major progress on these variables.
 But in the short run, lots of bad things can and some unfortunately will happen.
 So as with any powerful new technology, we can expect many social problems with first-gen sims, including new forms of political and commercial manipulation, polarization, insularity, mob behavior, distraction, dependency, and crime.

 But as they exponentially gain intelligence, and we select them for symbiosis with us, it is easy to foresee ways in which agents and sims will improve our activism, and guide us to more representative, fair, equitable, safe, green, and innovative societies.
 Sims are particularly concerning in a social and ethical sense, as they will increasingly act as assistants, coaches, and proxies for us, and become so intimate that we’ll start to view them as natural extensions of ourselves.
 That will change the nature of personal identity, and not all of that change will be good either, particularly at first.

 So we’ll try to tell both positive and cautionary stories in this series, and please let me know what I am missing or getting wrong.